HigherOrderCO/HVM/HOW.md

 limitation, which is almost irrelevant in practice, it wouldn't be possible for HVM to achieve its current performance, so we believe it is justified.

-As a last note, HVM's current implementation is slightly more restrictive than it should be, since each occurrence of a global definition counts as a clone of itself.
-This is unnecessary, and will soon be patched.
-Regardless, even in this version, it is very unlikely you'll find this in practice.

 HVM's Low-level Implementation
 ==============================